vikramsra/laravel-email-database-log/README.md

 # Laravel Email Database Log

 A simple database logger for all outgoing emails sent by Laravel website.
+Thanks to Shvets Group for this wonderful extension

 # Installation